metaplex-foundation/developer-hub/src/pages/token-metadata/delegates.md

 {% /dialect %}
 {% /dialect-switcher %}

-### Locked Transfer Delegate (PNFT only)
+### Locked Transfer Delegate (pNFT only)

 - This delegate only works with Programmable Non-Fungibles.
-- The Delegate Authority can lock the PNFT.
-Until the Delegate Authority unlocks the PNFT, the owner cannot transfer it, burn it, or revoke the Delegate Authority.
+- The Delegate Authority can lock the pNFT.
+Until the Delegate Authority unlocks the pNFT, the owner cannot transfer it, burn it, or revoke the Delegate Authority.
-- The Delegate Authority can transfer the PNFT to any address.
-Doing so will revoke the Delegate Authority and unlock the PNFT if it was locked.
+- The Delegate Authority can transfer the pNFT to any address.
+Doing so will revoke the Delegate Authority and unlock the pNFT if it was locked.

 {% dialect-switcher title="Work with Locked Transfer delegates" %}
 {% dialect title="JavaScript" id="js" %}